steve-oconnor/sdd-design-history/app/posts/significant-change/significant-change.md

 ---
 tags: false
 layout: collection
-title: Significant Change
+title: Changes
-description: An internal service for DfE colleagues to manage Trusts, academies and their significant changes.
+description: An external service for Trusts to apply for approval to make changes.
+An internal service for DfE colleagues to manage these applications.
 eleventyComputed:
   eleventyNavigation:
     key: "{{ title }}"